How to buy a house in 2021

 Buying a house is a wonderful experience, but it’s also something that needs to be carefully planned out to make sure it fits comfortably within your budget.

 Use a mortgage calculator to factor in your monthly mortgage payment, PMI (principal mortgage interest will be required if you are putting less than 20% down), taxes, and homeowner’s insurance.
 Don’t forget about HOA dues, too.

 Lenders typically like to see borrowers keep their monthly mortgage amount (including PMI, taxes and insurance) to about 33% of your gross monthly income (income before taxes).

 Likewise, it’s a good idea to keep your total debts— including your monthly mortgage payments and all applicable taxes and insurance— at or around 45% of your gross monthly income.

 Debts are anything you’re obligated to on a monthly basis.
 Student loans, credit card payments, car loans, tax debt, etc. all need to be considered.

 Step 3: Understand what a mortgage pre-approval is and why it matters

-In 2020, the housing shortage crisis will still impact demand, meaning buyers need to get pre-approved for a mortgage to let sellers know they’re serious.
+In 2021, the housing shortage will still impact demand, meaning buyers will need to get pre-approved for a mortgage to let sellers know they’re serious.